Dive into The Strong’s Rainbow Reef exhibit and discover delightful activities inspired by the museum’s underwater

-Marvel at the fascinating behaviors of nearly 150 species of fish and coral in Rainbow Reef.
-This 1,700-gallon coral reef aquarium—one of the biggest in the Northeast—features a large and low viewing surface that provides even the littlest Nemo watchers an amazing view of brilliantly colored fish, corals, anemones, shrimp, eel, and crab.
+Marvel at the fascinating behaviors of saltwater fish and coral in Rainbow Reef.
+This 1,700-gallon coral reef aquarium features a large and low viewing surface that provides even the littlest ocean watchers an amazing view of brilliantly colored animals.

-In close proximity to Rainbow Reef is the Rainbow River tank, home to sparkling freshwater fish found in tropical rivers from all over the world.
-An adjacent sea anemone tank is the perfect place to watch clownfish, like Nemo, and other small reef inhabitants up close.
+Near Rainbow Reef is the Rainbow River tank, home to sparkling freshwater fish found in tropical rivers from all over the world.
+An adjacent reef tank is the perfect place to watch small reef fish and other inhabitants that might be missed in a larger aquarium.

-The aquariums at The Strong are home to nearly 150 species of fish and invertebrates.
+The aquariums at The Strong are home to many different species of fish and invertebrates.
 Here are some facts about some of them.

 Scientific name: Amphiprion ocellaris

 What tank would be complete without a Nemo?
 Look closely because false percula clownfish rarely leave the protection of their favorite anemones or coral.
 You’ll find our clownfish living in our smaller reef aquarium.